reflectoring/reflectoring.github.io/_posts/2020-07-29-springboot-logging.md

 - Add contextual information to our log statements for better insights during the diagnosis of unexpected behavior of our application.
 - Add tracking information to correlate logs from different applications.
 - Change the structure of our log to make it consumable by log readers.

-We usually take three routes to customize logging by overriding the default behavior:
- - Set the logging parameters as environment variables
- - Set the logging parameters in `application.properties` or `application.yml`
- - Define the parameters in logback configuration file

 ### Expanding the Log Level for Deeper Analysis
 Sometimes we need to see detailed logs to troubleshoot an application behavior.
 To achieve that we send our desired log level as an argument when running our application.